arcane-finance-defi/miden-bridge-mono/README.md

 5. Provide the intermediate note to the mixer offchain service `miden-bridge mix --serial-number <SERIAL NUMBER> --bridge-serial-number <BRIDGE SERIAL NUMBER> --dest-chain 11155111 --dest-address <RECEIVER EVM ADDRESS> --faucet-id 0xd354f13600df2920000c682da84a64 --asset-amount <AMOUNT>`
 6. Wait for the offchain service execution, the balance should update in your EVM wallet

+# Script

+You could use the script for the testing purposes.

+`bash -c ./bridge.sh`

+Script supports the bridging and mixing features.

+## Bridging

+On script start select 1 or 2 option for the bridge usage.
+The script collects the required data interactively

+## Mixing

+Ensure you installed the latest miden-bridge CLI revision.
+Select option 3 in script scenario

 # Developers
 ## Installation